 Incoming Exchange Students

-Incoming law exchange students take courses at the Law School, integrated with both J.D. and LL.M. students.
-There is some opportunity to take graduate-level courses in other departments, however.
-For important dates, visit the Texas Law Academic Calendar.
-All exchange students are required to take Introduction to U.S. Law in the fall semester or U.S. Constitutional Law in the spring semester to build a strong foundation for their studies at Texas Law
+Incoming law exchange students take courses at the Law School, integrated with 880 J.D. and 50 LL.M. students.
+There is some opportunity to take non-law graduate-level courses in other departments however.
+All exchange students are required to take U.S. Constitutional Law for Foreign Lawyers to build a strong foundation for their legal studies at Texas Law.